 The ThunderShirt is an example of an effective dog swaddle.
 Studies show that pressure wraps can promote relaxation and reduced anxiety in animals, particularly dogs.

-3. Pet Radio
+4. Pet Radio or DogTV

+This is one of the simple but often overlooked dog separation anxiety solutions.
 Turn up the music when you leave the house to keep your dog engaged.
 Dogs enjoy “species-specific” music that produce unique pitches, tones, and tempos.

-4. Calming Supplements
+5. Anxiety Calming Supplements